Choosing the Best Early Childhood Education Degree Programs

 Bachelor’s Degree in Early Childhood Education

 The bachelor’s degree generally requires four years of course work.
-It qualifies you for job placement with a greater expectation of fast advancement and higher pay than for those teachers with an associate’s degree.
-According to the National Center for Education Statistics, “Adults ages 25 to 34 with a bachelor’s degree or higher have higher median earnings than their peers with less education.”
+It may qualify you to be considered for employment, with a greater expectation of advancement than for those teachers with an associate’s degree.
+According to the National Center for Education Statistics, “Adults ages 25 to 34 with a bachelor’s degree or higher may have higher median earnings than their peers with less education.”

-Graduate degrees are for those who want to increase their salary, do research into ECE and teach educators, or work in supervisory positions.
+Graduate degrees are for those who want to do research into ECE and teach educators, or work in supervisory positions.

 Master of Education (MEd) degree with a focus in Early Childhood Education

 The MEd comes after a bachelor’s degree, usually takes one to three years to complete, and normally requires a thesis for graduation.
-Master’s degree holders have a deeper level of expertise and are highly valued in more complex, and thus higher-paying, positions.
-With a MEd, you’ll also start your career at a higher level and can advance more quickly.
+Master’s degree holders have a deeper level of expertise and are highly valued in more complex positions.
+With a MEd, you may also start your career at a higher level and have the opportunity to advance more quickly.
 Students often specialize in Curriculum and Instruction, Technology, Educational Administration, or Organizational Leadership, depending on their interests.

 Doctoral Programs are for people who want to do research and add to the body of knowledge in the field of education, or teach other early childhood educators at the university level.